teamosis/gethugothemes-documentation/content/guide.md

 1. Delete `hugo.toml` file from the `my-project/` folder.
 1. Copy the **Main Theme** into the `my-project/themes` folder.
 Resulting in a folder structure like `my-project/themes/bigspring-hugo/` for premium themes, and `my-project/themes/bigspring-light-hugo/`for free themes.
 1. Copy all files from the `my-project/themes/bigspring-hugo/exampleSite` folder into the root folder (`my-project/`).
 This action will overwrite any existing files and folders.
 You can delete the `exampleSite` folder afterwards.
-1. Additionally, copy the `package.json` file from `my-project/themes/THEME` to the root folder (`my-project`).
-1f your theme doesn't have a `package.json` file, you can proceed to the next step.
+1. Additionally, copy the `package.json` file from `my-project/themes/bigspring-hugo` to the root folder (`my-project`).
+If your theme doesn't have a `package.json` file, you can proceed to the next step.

 ### Run Your Project